julienbltt/sentence-classification-tool/README.md

 - **Memory Management**: Call `cleanup()` when disposing of classifier instances
 - **Error Handling**: All methods include comprehensive exception handling
 - **Logging**: Built-in status messages with emoji indicators for easy debugging

+---

+Further information and metrics (made with a Snapdragon X Plus chip) can be find [here](https://github.com/julienbltt/commpanion-blind/issues/1).